 We offer half day and full day sessions for both private and government funded children between the ages of 3mths-5 years old.
 We offer places for 15 hours weekly funding for 2 year olds and 30 hours weekly funding for 3 & 4 year olds, if you meet the required criteria.
 We also offer places for 15 hours weekly funding for all 3 & 4 year olds.

 All Childcare Practitioners at Rainbow Day Care are fully trained in the Early Years Foundation Stage and are skilled in using it to provide exciting experiences for your child.

-Our baby room accommodates up to 6 babies.
+Our Daffodil Room accommodates up to 6 children aged 0-2 years.
 In this room we use our knowledge and skills to introduce your child to many exciting, stimulating and sensory experiences, enabling them to learn more about themselves and the world around them.
 We have lots of sensory and imaginative things to do in this room which your baby will enjoy exploring.

-Our 2 year old room is a natural progression from the baby room and has everything your 2-3 year old needs for their growing independence and natural curiosity.
+Our Buttercup Room is a natural progression from the Daffodil Room and has everything your 2-3 year old needs for their growing independence and natural curiosity.
 We ensure they have lots of fun whilst developing their skills through play.
 This room opens up onto our secure garden and outdoor area giving your child free choice of where they wish to play.

-The 3 year old room continues to build on the Early Years Foundation Stage of learning and developing through play whilst experiencing many new opportunities to help your child enhance their skills in all areas.
-The routine in the 3-4 year old’s room has been developed to ensure that each day all children experience time for independent play, adult supported activities, circle times and free choice of outdoor play.
+The Sunflower Room continues to build on the Early Years Foundation Stage of learning and developing through play whilst experiencing many new opportunities to help your child enhance their skills in all areas.
+The routine in the Sunflower Room for your 3-4 year old has been developed to ensure that each day all children experience time for independent play, adult supported activities, circle times and free choice of outdoor play.